vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 So, **yes**, securing `etcd` will marginally increase your security posture.
 Yet, it does not make too much of a difference unless you have **already** secured your virtual infrastructure **and** physical data center.
-And if you haven’t secured your virtual and physical assets, then you are in big trouble at day zero, even before you set up your cluster, so encrypting `etcd` will not save you the slightest from losing other valuable data elsewhere anyway.
+And if you haven't secured your virtual and physical assets, then you are in big trouble at day zero, even before you set up your cluster, so encrypting `etcd` will not save you the slightest from losing other valuable data elsewhere anyway.